THE DOORS LIVE IN TORONTO (SEPTEMBER 1969): BOOTLEG ANALYSIS

 In September 1969, The Doors flew to North America’s East Coast for a series of concerts in Canada and the United States.

-The first of these was held in Toronto on September 13th as part of the “Toronto Rock ‘n’ Roll Revival”, a festival dedicated to celebrating some of the biggest names in the 1950s Rock ‘n’ Roll scene.
+The first of these took place in Toronto on September 13th as part of the “Toronto Rock ‘n’ Roll Revival”, a festival dedicated to celebrating some of the biggest names in the 1950s Rock ‘n’ Roll scene.

-Five superb musicians were there representing the spirit of one decisive turning point in music history: Little Richard, Chuck Berry, Bo Diddley, Jerry Lee Lewis, and Gene Vincent.
+Five exceptional musicians were present to embody a pivotal moment in musical history: Little Richard, Chuck Berry, Bo Diddley, Jerry Lee Lewis and Gene Vincent.

-The Toronto event also featured several new bands (including Chicago Transit Authority and Alice Cooper), plus a group formed by John Lennon for the occasion.
+The Toronto event also featured several new bands, including Chicago Transit Authority and Alice Cooper, as well as a group formed by John Lennon for the occasion.

 Fortunately, The Doors' performance is available in its entirety thanks to a fifty-six-minute amateur bootleg recording (link here).

-The audio is satisfactory considering the fortuitous conditions in which the recording was made.
-However, it should be noted that the electric guitar is the instrument most penalized in terms of sound quality, and that Ray Manzarek's short solo in “Break On Through” is unfortunately barely audible.
+Considering the circumstances in which the recording was made, the audio quality is satisfactory.
+However, it should be noted that the electric guitar is the instrument that suffers the most in terms of sound quality, and Ray Manzarek's short solo in 'Break On Through' is unfortunately barely audible.

-The Doors' singer, Jim Morrison, appeared at the festival with a freshly cut beard and hair, in stark contrast to the wild and unkempt image he had presented of himself during the summer of '69.
+The Doors' singer, Jim Morrison, appeared at the festival sporting a freshly cut beard and hair, which was in stark contrast to the wild and unkempt image he had presented during the summer of ‘69.

 Looking ahead to their artistic future, the Californian band hurled six songs on the Toronto audience with electrifying vehemence.

-This approach took away some of the unpredictable flair that we often find in the quartet's live shows, but added immediacy and incisiveness in return.
+This approach took away some of the unpredictable flair often found in the quartet's live shows, but added immediacy and incisiveness in return.

-Morrison’s voice was the most impetuous and enthralling element of the entire live set, exhibiting a biting strength combined with a deep, penetrating intonation.
+Morrison’s voice was the most impetuous and enthralling element of the entire live set.
+It exhibited a biting strength combined with a deep, penetrating intonation.

-Here, the singer confidently immerses himself in a historical and musical context of enormous significance: the liberating transgression that pervaded the cultural landscape of 1969 meets the focused energy required by rock.
+Here, the singer confidently immerses himself in an enormously significant historical and musical context: the liberating transgression that pervaded the cultural landscape of 1969 meets the focused energy required by rock.

-The central section of the tune features an extended poetic improvisation by Morrison, which, following a minute of sinuous wandering, unveils two consecutive surprises.
+The central section of the tune features an extended poetic improvisation by Morrison.
+After a minute of sinuous wandering, it unveils two consecutive surprises.

 The first consists of four verses taken from the middle eight of “Maggie M'Gill”: “Well, I'm an old blues man” / “And I think that you understand” / “I've been singing the blues” / “Ever since the world began”.